What is venous hypertension?

 What is the sequence of events in venous hypertension?

 - Venous hypertension increases the morbidity and disability of patients with venous disease.
-If no treatment is done the condition only worsens due to the progression of disease.
+If no treatment is done the condition only worsens due to the progression of a disease.
 The skin eventually breaks down and venous ulcers result.
 These ulcers are recurrent.
 This is preceded by thickening of the skin or lipodermatosclerosis.
 (Picture 6 – dermatosclerosis)

 - Chronic non-healing ulcers increase the morbidity and only heal if the reflux is totally eliminated.
 (Picture 7 – venous ulcer)